smart-edge-open/specs/doc/applications/openness_service_mesh.md

 ### Load Balancing

 Istio provides load balancing functionality.
 This can be used to spread the access to services (different versions or replicas of the same version).
-There are two types of load balancers.
-One called `simple`, which consists of such variants as `RANDOM`, `ROUND_ROBIN`, `LEAST_CONN`.
-The second is `consistentHash`.
+There are two types of load balancers:
+* `simple`, which consists of such variants as `RANDOM`, `ROUND_ROBIN`, `LEAST_CONN`
+* `consistentHash`.

-While the `simple` constantly changes the accessed service within the algorithm, the `consistentHash` allows to keep accessing the same service basing on user ip address, or some magic keyword in the request header.
+While the `simple` constantly changes the accessed service according to chosen algorithm, the `consistentHash` allows to keep accessing the same service basing on user IP address, or some magic keyword in the request header.

 Running a few examples showed that (at least in version 1.6.8) the algorithms were providing rather "-ish" results.
-Ie:

 ```yaml
 apiVersion: networking.istio.io/v1alpha3